yyxfei/dcache-lustre/README.md

 dcache-lustre
 =============
-These script can regist posix files to dCache pnfs.
+These scripts can regist posix files to dCache pnfs.

 regist.sh:
 Main file of regist